 Should You Apply for a Job When the Salary Listed Is Low?

-What can you do when you’re applying for a job with a listed salary range that you don't think is enough for you?
-Should you apply for the position and hope for the best, or not bother and move on to the next job opening?
+What's the best way for you to proceed in this situation—should you apply for the position and hope for the best, or not bother and move on to the next job opening?

-Unfortunately, in this type of a scenario, you often don't have many options, though you may be able to negotiate a better salary.
-That's because if a company has this information listed in the job posting, it's probably not a randomly chosen range and it’s not likely they can go higher than what’s listed.
+In this type of scenario, you often don't have many options.
+If a company has this information listed in the job posting, it's probably not a randomly chosen range.

 At most organizations that post salary ranges, committees evaluate each position, assigning it a job level with an associated salary range that is based on educational requirements, skills, and responsibilities.
 This evaluation is done before the position is publicly advertised.